 Chalk paint is the new rage in upcycling old pieces of furniture.
-Annie Sloan is a popular brand of chalk paint but there are many out there.
+Annie Sloan is a famous brand of chalk paint, but there are many out there.
 Click here to watch a video about how they describe the process and the benefits of using chalk paint.
-This is the first of three of my chalk paint DIY projects.
+Visit our other chalk paint projects here.
 NOTE: I didn’t use Annie Sloan paints here.

-I used ArtMinds Chalk Paint True Red and Art Minds Antique Wax for the finish.
-I purchased this brand from Michael’s.
-I didn’t need much paint either.
-This one red container was all that was needed for this end table.
+I used one ArtMinds Chalk Paint True Red and one Art Minds Antique Wax for the finish.
+It was purchased at Michael’s.
+This one red container was all that was needed for this red chalk paint end table.
 I only used one antique wax container too.
-And, I still have some left over for another future project.
-Many people choose other lighter colors for this project but since my furniture in this room is dark cherry, I didn’t want to have the piece stand out.
+And, I still have some leftover for another future project.
+Many people choose other lighter colors for this project, but since my furniture in this room is dark cherry, I didn’t want to have the piece stand out.

-This is what it looked like when I painted on the True Red paint.
-It was not quite dry but you can see how it covers.
+The below picture is what it looked like when I painted on the True Red paint.
+It was not quite dry, but you can see how it covers.
 I pulled out the drawer so I could paint the front of the drawer separately.
 I liked doing all the areas you can see.
 So I didn’t turn the table over and do the bottom.
-It really wasn’t necessary on this piece because the underside of the table would never be seen by anyone.
+It wasn’t necessary on this piece because no one would ever see the underside of the table.

 The paint said to wait two hours before adding the wax.
 I was surprised.
 Only two hours?
 I painted a desk years ago and had to wait a half a day before it was completely dried.

 Drum roll, please.
-This is what it looks like.
-The project took one day.
-However, I couldn’t put anything on it for 1 week after to make sure it was completely dry.
+The image below is what it looks like now.
+This red chalk paint end table project took one day.
+However, I couldn’t put anything on it for one week after to make sure it was completely dry.

 Please note these are affiliate links through Amazon, and at no additional cost to you, I will earn affiliate fees if you decide to make a purchase.